ThinkLight: Alternatives

 The HP EliteBook series notebooks contain a similar keyboard light called HP Night Light.
 Unlike the ThinkLight, it is activated by a physical button next to the Night Light, rather than a keyboard shortcut.
-Third-parties offered external LED-based illumination solutions for the HP 200LX series of DOS palmtop computers in the late 1990s.
+Third-parties offered external LED-based illumination solutions for the HP 200LX series of palmtop computers in the late 1990s.

 The Dell Latitude ATG series laptops have also contained a pair of red LEDs which are controlled in a very similar way to the IBM ThinkLight and also serve to illuminate the keyboard.

-Some computer manufacturers have opted for backlit keyboards instead of illuminating the keyboard from above; but some ThinkPads included both the ThinkLight and a backlit keyboard (for example, T530, T430 and X230 models).
+Most computer manufacturers have opted for backlit keyboards instead of illuminating the keyboard from above.
+During the transition peroid ThinkPads included both the ThinkLight and a backlit keyboard (for example, T530, T430 and X230 models).
+As of 2013, all ThinkPad models moving forward did not feature the ThinkLight.